 - Synthetic – it is comprised of polyester fibers and it can retain warmth when wet and dries easily.
 These materials, usually less expensive than down, mimic the down warming qualities and it is measured in grams of a square meter.
 Remember that “puffiness” sometimes doesn’t matter —superfine fibers in the insulation can create slim-yet-warm jackets.
 Also, synthetic can be heavy and a little less durable than a down jacket.
 Synthetic insulation is water-resistant washing machine friendly.

 REMEMBER: While each type of insulation has its benefits, at the end of the day, YOUR needs will determine which one to choose.

 Things to note when reading a jacket label

 - Wool %

-- Aritzia – I love everything about this Canadian brand.
-They have the Super Puff collection, engineered to deliver warmth to -30°C/-22°F. Designed with maximalist proportions, this version is made from an innovative Japanese ripstop fabric that’s water repellent and gives when you move.
+Aritzia – love everything about this Canadian brand.
+They feature the Super Puff collection, engineered to deliver warmth to -30°C/-22°F. Designed with maximalist proportions, this version is made from an innovative Japanese ripstop fabric that’s water-repellent and gives when you move.
 Additionally, it contains 100% responsibly sourced goose down.

 7 tips to upgrade your winter outfit

 - Try leather pants – it doesn’t have to be leather, it may be faux leather.
 The texture of the leather is great for winter outfits and adds a modern look.
 I have one from Lulus – it fits perfectly, it is comfortable and it keeps you warm.
 A basic outfit – with sweater and coat – will be well stylish if you wear this type of pants.
 And you can use it with both sneakers or boots.